Light therapy: Atopic dermatitis

 Light therapy is considered one of the best monotherapy treatments for atopic dermatitis (AD) when applied to patients who have not responded to traditional topical treatments.
 The therapy offers a wide range of options: UVA1 for acute AD, NB-UVB for chronic AD, and balneophototherapy have proven their efficacy.
 Patients tolerate the therapy safely but, as in any therapy, there are potential adverse effects and care must be taken in its application, particularly to children.
+According to a study involving 21 adults with severe atopic dermatitis, narrowband UVB phototherapy administered three times per week for 12 weeks reduced atopic dermatitis severity scores by 68%.
+In this open study, 15 patients still experienced long-term benefits six months later.

 Cancer

 According to the American Cancer Society, there is some evidence that ultraviolet light therapy may be effective in helping treat certain kinds of skin cancer, and ultraviolet blood irradiation therapy is established for this application.
 However, alternative uses of light for cancer treatment – light box therapy and colored light therapy – are not supported by evidence.
 Photodynamic therapy (often with red light) is used to treat certain superficial non-melanoma skin cancers.